INFORMING BRITAIN by @AndyGibsonTV

 Picture

-Welcome to your official rundown of headlines on a selection of British Newspapers' Front Pages for Thursday 15 May 2025.
+Welcome to your official rundown of headlines on a selection of Newspapers' Front Pages for Wednesday 01 April 2026.

 Browse through #IBPapers on 𝕏, and #IBPapers on BlueSky, to keep up with the latest from Informing Britain Papers on Social Media.

-This is a selection of newspaper publications from Britain, it may not be all of the Front Pages.
+This is a selection of newspaper publications from United Kingdom, and around the world.

 This page will be updated as the headlines come in.